-- i.
-Long term loans a category of books borrowed for one (1) week. - ii.
-Short term loans a category of books borrowed for one (1) hour and not borrowed out of the library. - iii.
-Reference books borrowed and used within the library.
+- a) Long term loans a category of books borrowed for one (1) week. - b) Short term loans a category of books borrowed for one (1) hour and not borrowed out of the library. - c) Reference books borrowed and used within the library.